amperity/amperity-docs/amperity_reference/source/workflows.rst

 .. workflows-databases-inputs-unbound-start

-Inputs to the database build process, such as source and custom domain tables, stitched tables, and core tables, must have a schema that matches the one that is expected by the database.
+Inputs to the database build process, such as source and custom domain tables, Stitch output tables, and core tables, must have a schema that matches the one that is expected by the database.

 If there is a schema mismatch you will see an error similar to: